 By the way, people often ask why we have an adjective meaning uncle-like (“avuncular”) but none for aunt-like.
-I posted an item about this auntless issue on the blog a while back.
-And I had an entry last month about the history and pronunciation of “aunt.”
+We posted an item about this auntless issue on the blog a while back.
+And we posted an entry last month about the history and pronunciation of “aunt.”

 Help support the Grammarphobia Blog with your donation.

 And check out our books about the English language.